nedbat/coveragepy/doc/contributing.rst

 - COVERAGE_AST_DUMP: will dump the AST tree as it is being used during code parsing.

-- COVERAGE_KEEP_TMP: keeps the temporary directories in which tests are run.
-  This makes debugging tests easier.
-The temporary directories are at ``$TMPDIR/coverage_test/*``, and are named for the test that made them.

 Of course, run all the tests on every version of Python you have, before submitting a change.